BladeRunnerJS/brjs-site/docs/use/getting_started.md

 ## Build and Deploy

-For the moment we only support deploying as a [.WAR](http://en.wikipedia.org/wiki/WAR_file_format_(Sun)) file so we'll cover building and deploying to [Apache Tomcat](http://tomcat.apache.org/).
+For the moment we only support deploying as a [.WAR](http://en.wikipedia.org/wiki/WAR_file_format_\(Sun\)) file so we'll cover building and deploying to [Apache Tomcat](http://tomcat.apache.org/).

 <div class="alert alert-info github">
   <p>
-    We know only support WAR deployment is very restrictive so <a href="https://github.com/BladeRunnerJS/brjs/issues/18">supporting a Flat File build and deployment</a> is a priority.
+    We presently only support WAR deployment.
+This is very restrictive so <a href="https://github.com/BladeRunnerJS/brjs/issues/18">supporting Flat File build and deployment</a> is a priority.
   </p>
 </div>